Tulku (film)

 Tulku is a 2009 documentary film, written and directed by Gesar Mukpo.
 The film details the personal experiences of five young Western men who were identified in childhood as being tulkus, or reincarnated Tibetan Buddhist masters.

-For over 700 years tulkus have been sought out as highly revered leaders and teachers of Tibetan Buddhism.
+For over 700 years tulkus have been sought out as revered leaders and teachers of Tibetan Buddhism.
 Beginning in the 1970s, several tulkus have been identified as having incarnated in the West.
 These new, Western-born, very modern tulkus lead lives prone to culture clash and identity confusion.

 Background

-Gesar Mukpo, who wrote and directed Tulku, was born in 1973, the son of world-renowned Tibetan Buddhist master Chögyam Trungpa Rinpoche and his British wife Diana.
-At the age of three, Mukpo was identified by Dilgo Khyentse Rinpoche as the reincarnation of the late Shechen Kongtrul Rinpoche (the Jamgon Kongtrul of Shechen), one of his own father's teachers in Tibet.
+Gesar Mukpo, who wrote and directed Tulku, was born in 1973, the son of Tibetan Buddhist master Chögyam Trungpa Rinpoche and his British wife Diana.
+At the age of three, Mukpo was identified by Dilgo Khyentse Rinpoche as the reincarnation of the late Shechen Kongtrul Rinpoche (the Jamgon Kongtrul of Shechen), one of his father's teachers in Tibet.
 Three-year-old Gesar was then enthroned as a tulku in Berkeley, California.

-In the film, Mukpo's British mother describes her scandalous marriage to a Tibetan monk, and her vision in a dream of a being who asked to be her son.
+In the film, Mukpo's British mother describes her marriage to a Tibetan monk, and her vision in a dream of a being who asked to be her son.
 When Gesar was born and was identified as a tulku, his father believed he could be a great teacher, but did not send him away to a monastery, believing it would separate him from his environment too much.

-Mukpo, who grew up internationally, and whose father died in 1987, lives an ordinary secular life in Halifax, Nova Scotia.
+Mukpo, whose father died in 1987, lives an ordinary secular life in Halifax, Nova Scotia.
 He has a daughter, is separated from his wife, and is a music video director and producer.
 Aware of the irony of his situation and the ambiguity of his life purpose, in the film he sets out to interview other Western tulkus to see if their disorientation is similar to his own, and to see how each has coped with the unique status of Western-born tulku.
 Mukpo travels to various locations to interview other young Western tulkus and the significant people in their lives.
-In the process, he relates his own life story and dilemmas as well.